 A user story map is sometimes the result of a user journey map, as a user journey map will highlight a friction point that’s solvable with a new feature or tool.

 For example, let’s take a product we’re all familiar with; a food delivery app.

-A user journey map can highlight a user scenario where people are struggling to ‘checkout’ and pay for their food using card payment.
+A user journey map for an on-demand delivery app like that one could highlight a user scenario where people are struggling to ‘checkout’ and pay for their food using card payment.
 This is the user research stage of product development and the feature design process—it leans heavily on design thinking principles.

 A solution your product team initiates to combat this could be a Paypal option.
 User story mapping showcases the user’s future story should you initiate that feature.
 It helps product teams align on priorities and UI flows.
 In other words, it can help you optimize your product roadmap.

 🎬 On-demand webinar: Validating Product Roadmaps With Your UsersLearn how to validate new product ideas and solutions with user feedback in this webinar with Maze

 Benefits of user journey mapping in user research #